Tomdxniel/Catan-Dice/README.md

 (but only after it has been built, of course).

 When a player cannot take any more actions, or chooses not to, the turn passes to the next player.
+Resources remaining at the end of the turn are lost (i.e., there is no accumulation of resources between turns).

 ### Building Constraints